diogotcorreia/master-thesis/docs/content/ch06-discussion.typ

 In this thesis, a tool that analyses projects in search of class pollution vulnerabilities has been developed.
-This resulted in a comprehensive list of projects that could be vulnerable to this novel attack vector.
+This resulted in a list of projects that could be vulnerable to this novel attack vector.
 Furthermore, an in-depth literature study has been conducted to better highlight what code constructs can lead to class pollution and which